ipdk-io/networking-recipe/docs/scripts/make-cross-ovs.rst

 ``--prefix=PREFIX``, ``-P PREFIX`` *(see note)* Directory in which OVS will be installed.
-  The directory will be created if it does not exist.
+  Will be created if it does not exist.

   Specifies the value of the ``CMAKE_INSTALL_PREFIX`` variable when building P4 Control Plane.